-the Balance Sheet as at March 31, 2014, and the Statement of Profit
+which comprise the Balance Sheet as at 31st March, 2015 and the Profit

-and Loss and the Cash Flow Statement for the year then ended
+and Loss Account and the Cash Flow statement for the year then ended

-and a summary of significant Accounting Policies and other explanatory
+and a summary of significant accounting policies and other explanatory

 information.
-Incorporated in these financial statements are the returns of 17
+Incorporated in these financial statements are the returns

 Management''s Responsibility for the Financial Statements

-2. Management of the Bank is responsible for the preparation of these
+2. The Bank''s Board of Directors is responsible for the matters stated

-position and financial performance of the Bank in accordance with the preparation and presentation of the financial statements that are
+the Bank in accordance with the accounting principles generally

+relevant to the preparation of the financial statements that give a

 3. Our responsibility is to express an opinion on these financial

 to obtain reasonable assurance about whether the financial statements

 about the amounts and disclosures in the financial statements.
 The